angeiradu/EcoTunfga_-Platform/README.md

 # 2. Install dependencies
 npm install
+# or if you prefer yarn:
+yarn install

 # 3. Run the application
 npm run dev
+# or
+yarn dev

 # 4. Open in your browser
 http://localhost:5173